EmanueleLM/DeepNet/README.md

   - robusteness of the elite by checking it from time to time: tournament among the elements of the elite on the misclassified examples;
   - new crossover/mutation/selection methods.;

-- make it work natively with complex functions;
+- make it work natively with complex functions (mainly for signal processing);

-- test against some difficult problem;

-- good way to manipulate data (data.py is not good).